isomerpages/moe-rafflesgirlssch/_about-us/Careers at RGS/Job Openings.md

 Be part of a team that learns and grows together, designs forward-looking curriculum, and boldly explores approaches for nurturing high-ability learners,

 Join us, for a unique opportunity to hone the craft of teaching and to be part of a school environment that values and promotes professional learning.
-Our students are creative, self-disciplined and motivated, and we invite you to join us in nurturing them as **thinkers**, **leaders** and **pioneers** of the future
+Our students are creative, self-disciplined and motivated, and we invite you to join us in nurturing them as&nbsp;**thinkers**,&nbsp;**leaders**&nbsp;and&nbsp;**pioneers**&nbsp;of the future

-#### Full-time Teacher for the following subject
+#### Full-time Teacher for the following&nbsp;subject

-1 \.  **English Language & Literature**
+1 \.  **English Language &amp; Literature**

 **We are looking for candidates with the following attributes:**

 *   Possesses at least a Bachelor's Degree from a recognized university with relevant teaching subject(s)
 *   Believes first of all in nurturing the child as a whole person, and who have a strong belief in every student’s ability and motivation to learn;
-*   Possesses a broad and deep knowledge of their discipline and an openness to explore connections across disciplines.
-Our curriculum is developed in a constructive context that encourages students to make connections across the disciplines.
+*   Possesses a broad and deep knowledge of their discipline and an openness to explore connections across disciplines.&nbsp; Our curriculum is developed in a constructive context that encourages students to make connections across the disciplines.&nbsp;
 *   Believes the teacher is a model, mentor, and coach in the creation of a learning environment that challenges students in learning, inquiry and leadership; and
 *   Is able to work well, whether in a team or individual setting

 #### Co-Curriculum Activities Teacher (CCAT)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;
 **Roles and responsibilities**

 Teachers-in-charge of co-curricular activities (CCA) play an important role in managing the CCA in a school.
 Your main responsibilities as a CCA teacher are: